nmwsharp/potpourri3d/README.md

 ### Mesh Geodesic Paths

 Use [edge flips to compute geodesic paths](https://nmwsharp.com/research/flip-geodesics/) on surfaces.
 These methods are especially useful when you want the path itself, rather than the distance.
-Note that in general, these routines are **not** guaranteed to generate the globally-shortest geodesic.
-However, they can be orders of magnitude faster than methods which have such a guarantee.
+These routines use an iterative strategy which is quite fast, but note that it is not guaranteed to generate the globally-shortest geodesic (they sometimes find some other very short geodesic instead).

 <img src="https://github.com/nmwsharp/potpourri3d/blob/master/media/elephant_geodesic.jpg" height="400">